 You will see three uploads, but we only be using the first two.

-Now power cycle Cordcutter TV to reboot it.
-After the reboot, the new firmware will be on your Cordcutter TV.
-You can now remove the Ethernet cable from the Cordcutter TV.
+After the power cycle, the new firmware will be on your Cordcutter TV.

 To check that you have the correct firmware, open the myTV app, go to Settings -> Hauppauge Cordcutter TV -> Info and look for the firmware version.

-If you do not see the three downloads in the Firmware Update page, you did not hold the reset button long enough.
+If you do not see the three downloads in the Firmware Update page, you did not hold the reset button long enough to go into Setup mode.
 Unplug the power cable, push and hold the reset button while you plug in the power cord.
 Hold the reset button depressed for 10 seconds while the power is plugged in.

 Cordcutter TV Manuals

 I want to connect Cordcutter TV with WiFi.
 Which type of WiFi do you recommend?